hydrafusion/xllm/xllm-proxy/DEPLOYMENT.md

 3. **Monitoring**: Use `docker-compose logs` for monitoring
 4. **Updates**: Recreate container to pull latest code

-## 🎉 Ready for Production!
+## 🎉 Ready for Production

 Your xllm-proxy is now ready to:

-- ✅ Accept gRPC requests with protobuf
+- ✅ Accept encrypted TCP requests with AES-256-GCM
 - ✅ Forward HTTP requests to LLM APIs
-- ✅ Return responses as protobuf
+- ✅ Return encrypted responses with obfuscated headers
+- ✅ Hide all provider-specific data in network traffic
 - ✅ Auto-restart on failure
 - ✅ Scale horizontally if needed

+## 🔒 Security Features

+- **Full Network Obfuscation**: Only proxy URL visible in packet captures
+- **AES-256-GCM Encryption**: Military-grade encryption for all data
+- **Header Filtering**: Strips anthropic-*, openai-*, and other provider headers
+- **Pre-shared Key**: Prevents unauthorized access to proxy services